hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-29-modding-my-friends-keyboard.md

 <figure class="half">
     <a href="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/unscrewed.jpg"><img src="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/unscrewed.jpg"></a>
     <a href="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/jst-cable.jpg"><img src="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/jst-cable.jpg"></a>
-    <figcaption>Yum, stock Gateron browns :woozy_face:.
+    <figcaption>Yum, stock Gateron browns :unamused:.
 There's a 1800 mAh 3.7 V battery though!
 That's a decent amount of juice.
 It's connected to the PCB via a 2-pin JST cable.
 Gotta unplug that sucker.</figcaption>
 </figure>

 We now need to remove the switches from the PCB.
 Technically, there are these small 'hot-swap sockets' installed onto the PCB (which were not Kailh styles, but were rather low quality Mill-Max style clones), and they had a kind of death grip on the Gateron brown switches.
 I think these sockets are awful, and I made an executive call to just destroy them, and turn the board into a dependable solder-only board :smile:.